 How to speed up the test process?¶

-Beware, when talking about speed a lot a thing have to be taken in consideration.
-Indeed here is a non exaustive list of things which fluctuate testing speed.
+Beware, when talking about speed a lot of things have to be taken into consideration.
+Indeed here is a non-exhaustive list of things that fluctuate the testing speed.

 - DNS Server response time.

-- ISP blocking a big amount of connection to the outside world.
+- ISP’s who blocks a big amount of connection to the outside world.

-- Our databases management (do not apply for MySQL and MariaDB format).
+- Our databases management (do not apply for PostgreSQL, MySQL and MariaDB format).